NethServer/ns8-core/core/ui/README.md

 - Dev Containers uses Docker by default but you can configure it to use Podman: go to `File > Preferences > Settings`, search `dev containers docker path` and type `podman` as `Docker path`
 - Open `ns8-core` directory (the repository root) in VS Code, if you haven't already
 - Open Command Palette (`CTRL+SHIFT+P`) and type `Reopen in Container`
-- Open VS Code integrated terminal, change directory to `core/ui` and then type `yarn serve` to start development server
+- Open VS Code integrated terminal, change directory to `core/ui` and then type one of the commands listed in [Develop NS8 UI on your workstation](#develop-ns8-ui-on-your-workstation), e.g. `yarn serve`

 Container configuration is contained inside `.devcontainer/devcontainer.json`.